 409 Topics in History and Political Science (3-4).
 Selected topics in history and/or political science relating to current issues and/or special fields of study.
 May be repeated once with a different topic.
 Also PLSC 409.

 412 The American West (3 or 4).
+Examines

-Examines the development of the Trans-Mississippi West since 1800.
+University of La Verne, 2000-2001 (Course information and symbols explained, pp. 141-143) 175 the development of the Trans-Mississippi West since 1800.
 Emphasizes political, economic, social, and cultural forces.